sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/server.md

 **Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+## 3.28 -> 3.29

+## Standard upgrade procedure

+To update, just use the newer `sourcegraph/server:N.N.N` Docker image (where `N.N.N` is the version number) in place of the older one, using the same Docker volumes.
+Your server's data will be migrated automatically if needed.

+You can always find the version number of the latest release at [docs.sourcegraph.com](https://docs.sourcegraph.com) in the `docker run` command's image tag.

+## 3.27 -> 3.28

+## Standard upgrade procedure

+To update, just use the newer `sourcegraph/server:N.N.N` Docker image (where `N.N.N` is the version number) in place of the older one, using the same Docker volumes.
+Your server's data will be migrated automatically if needed.

+You can always find the version number of the latest release at [docs.sourcegraph.com](https://docs.sourcegraph.com) in the `docker run` command's image tag.

 ## 3.26 -> 3.27

 > Warning: ⚠️ Sourcegraph 3.27 now requires **Postgres 12+**.